geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_Lab_Environment.md

 **dnscmd /recordadd XXYYZZa.xxxCustomDomainxxx.xxx '@' MX 10 XXYYZZa.xxxCustomDomainxxx.xxx**

-### Task 4 – Prepare for Microsoft Azure Active Directory
+### Task 4 – Install the Microsoft Online Services Sign-In Assistant

+The Microsoft Online Services Sign-In Assistant (MOS SIA) provides end user sign-in capabilities to Microsoft Online Services, such as Office 365.
+The MOS SIA installs client components that allow common applications, such as Microsoft Outlook, to authenticate to Microsoft Online Services.
+The MOS SIA can also provide an improved sign-in experience, such that end users can access Microsoft Online Services without having to re-enter their credentials.

-Azure Active Directory is needed to perform several configuration steps when installing Microsoft 365.
-These steps are performed using Windows PowerShell.
-In this task, you will install the Azure AD module into Windows PowerShell so that you can perform various configuration steps in later labs.
+The Microsoft Online Services Sign-In Assistant is also utilized by the Windows Azure Active Directory PowerShell Module, which is installed in the next task and used in later labs to configure various tasks within Office 365.
+In this task, you will download and install the MOS SIA so that it's configured for the Windows Azure AD PowerShell Module.

 1. On the LON-DC1 VM, in Internet Explorer, enter the following URL in the address bar: **http://aka.ms/t01i**   <br/>